quarkus-qe/quarkus-test-framework/README.md

 This test will not run if the quarkus version is `1.13.X`.

+Moreover, if we are building Quarkus upstream ourselves, we can also disable tests on Quarkus upstream snapshot version (999-SNAPSHOT) using `@DisabledOnQuarkusSnapshot`.

 ### Containers

 The framework also supports to deployment of third party components provided by docker.
 First, we need an additional module: